fredericbonnet/helena/docs/pages/helena-dialect/commands/module.md

 - ✅ usage
 - ✅ should define a new command
 - ✅ should replace existing commands
-- ✅ should return a command object
+- ✅ should return a module value
-- ✅ the named command should return its command object
-- ✅ the command object should return itself

 ## <a id="module-exceptions"></a>Exceptions